Job summary 1

 Job summary 6

-The Administrative Secretary gathers and organizes surgical patient data, preparation of charts, collection of statistical data, and completing general clerical duties.
+The Administrative Secretary gathers and organizes surgical patient data, preparation of charts, collection of statistical data, and completes general clerical duties.

 Duties & Responsibilities 6